-This course introduces western civilization from the early modern era to the present.
-Topics include the religious wars, the Industrial Revolution, World Wars I and II, and the Cold War.
-Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern western civilization.
+This course introduces world history from the early modern era to the present.
+Topics include the cultures of Africa, Europe, India, China, Japan, and the Americas.
+Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.

-Local Prerequisites: RED-090, ENG-095/095A or DRE-098 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.